plume-lib/plume-scripts/README.md

 prints the branch, or prints "master" if the branch does not exist.
 [Documentation](git-find-branch) at top of file.

+### resolve-conflicts.py

+Edits files in place to resolve git conflicts.
+[Documentation](resolve-conflicts.py) at top of file.

-### resolve-import-conflicts
+#### resolve-import-conflicts

-Edits files in place to resolves git conflicts that arise from Java `import` statements.
+Edits files in place to resolve git conflicts that arise from Java `import` statements.
 [Documentation](resolve-import-conflicts) at top of file.

-### resolve-adjacent-conflicts
+#### resolve-adjacent-conflicts

-Edits files in place to resolves git conflicts that arise from edits to adjacent lines.
+Edits files in place to resolve git conflicts that arise from edits to adjacent lines.
 [Documentation](resolve-adjacent-conflicts) at top of file.